dotnet/docs/docs/framework/wpf/app-development/pack-uris-in-wpf.md

 [!code-xaml[PackURIOverviewSnippets#StartupUriPage](~/samples/snippets/csharp/VS_Snippets_Wpf/PackURIOverviewSnippets/CS/App.xaml#startupuripage)]

 If the application is a standalone application and a page is specified with <xref:System.Windows.Application.StartupUri%2A>, [!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)] opens a <xref:System.Windows.Navigation.NavigationWindow> to host the page.
-For [!INCLUDE[TLA2#tla_xbap#plural](../../../../includes/tla2sharptla-xbapsharpplural-md.md)], the page is shown in the host browser.
+For XBAPs, the page is shown in the host browser.

 <a name="Navigating_to_a_Page"></a>